lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 analysis without requiring "room-filling supercomputers".
 Further details on these algorithmic optimisations can be found in Appendix A.

-Because of these algorithmic improvements and the way I have constructed the metric, I am able to use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
+Because of these algorithmic improvements and the way I have designed the metric, I am able to use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
 This is a large improvement with strong theoretical and empirical support.
 Many previous scholars have suggested exactly this, giving it strong theoretical support.
 It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
-And empirically, the use of driving durations also seems strictly superior in many cases involving human-scale distances.
+Empirically, too, the use of driving durations seems strictly superior in many cases involving human-scale distances.
 Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead
 \citep{er2019}.
 We find a consistently different picture of the social